QuantEcon/lecture-julia.myst/README.md

 This will take a while.
 But it will populate your cache, so future iteration is faster.

-On Windows, if you get the following error:
+It is suggested to use WSL on Windows On Windows, if you get the following error:

 ```
 ImportError: DLL load failed while importing win32api: The specified procedure could not be found.